Subject-Team/SLib/README.md

 # Subject-Library
- SLib (Subject Library) is a Godot library that provides Godot capabilities in a simpler way.
+Useful Codes For GDScript

-### What is SLib?
+### Overview
-SLib is a set of ready and standard code that makes you unnecessary to write many long and frequently used codes.
+SLib is a Godot library designed to simplify and enhance your development experience.
+It provides a set of ready-to-use, standard codes that eliminate the need to write repetitive and lengthy scripts.
+SLib is lightweight, easy to install, and helps make your code more readable and maintainable.

+## Key Features

+- **Lightweight**: Requires minimal space in your application (less than 100KB).
+- **Easy Installation**: Simple setup process to get you started quickly.
+- **Code Readability**: Transforms complex and unreadable code into clear and understandable expressions.
+- **Efficiency**: Reduces the need for duplicate code and allows execution of multiple lines with a single command.
+- **Standardization**: Provides standard methods for common tasks, optimizing your app for any platform.

 ### Why use?
 - SLib need very small space in your application (now less than 10KB)